Security Overview

 - RLS cannot be bypassed by SQL injection — enforced by the PostgreSQL engine

-- Every query logs the compartments and sensitivity levels of accessed sources
+- Every query writes a retrieval trace recording the compartments and sensitivity levels of the sources it touched

 Encryption